es2mac/TruckJoy/README.md

 ### Sending Motion Data as MIDI Message

-Core MIDI is a pain to use because of its C API, and usig Swift only make it harder.
+Core MIDI is a pain to use because of its C API, and using Swift only makes it harder.

 Fortunately with the _[PGMidi]_ library it's again fairly painless.
 Though, some understanding of MIDI is required here.